 Forever will the moonbird fly.

-By Magnus Young
+By Magnus Stewart

 Competition: Winner of the Peter Sharp Memorial Award.
 Previously published in the Young Tasmania section of Forty South Tasmania. www.fortysouth.com.au